YusufZiyaKural/Market-Stock/README.md

 A **console-based inventory management program** designed to simulate a **supermarket warehouse stock system**.
 Built using Java, this application allows users to enter, categorize, and view details about incoming products to a warehouse in real time.

+## 🧠 Purpose

+This application aims to **manage and display the current inventory of a supermarket warehouse** by:
+- Recording product entries,
+- Organizing data by product type,
+- Providing real-time insights into stock levels.

 ## 📌 Features

 - Add new products to the warehouse stock.